aleksgorbenko/aleksgorbenko.dev/content/posts/choosing-the-right-online-coding-bootcamp.md

 title: "Choosing The Right Online Coding Bootcamp"
 date: "2016-04-24"
 coverImage: "Interactive-Coding-Bootcamp.jpg"
-description: "And what pitfalls to avoid"
+description: "And what pitfalls to avoid."
+tags: ["hello"]
 ---

 ## An Accidental Email